Thin Kerf Blades: Pros & Cons

-Requires less power to cut, making it ideal for saws under 3HP where full-kerf blades may bog down.
+Requires less power to cut through material, making it ideal for saws under 3HP where full-kerf blades may bog down the motor under load.

-Standard riving knives are typically too thick for thin kerf blades.
-For safety and alignment, it's important to use a thin kerf-compatible riving knife (e.g., Harvey RF-22 Thin Kerf Riving Knife).
+Standard riving knives are typically too thick for use with thin kerf blades — the riving knife must be thinner than the kerf to avoid binding the material.
+For safety and alignment, use a thin kerf-compatible riving knife such as the Harvey RF-22 Thin Kerf Riving Knife.

 Always verify that your blade and riving knife are properly matched to maintain both cut quality and operator safety.